Best Zero Waste Toothpaste for the Entire Family

 They’re by far the simplest form of zero waste toothpaste to use.
 All you have to do is pop a tablet in your mouth, chew it up, and then use your toothbrush like you normally do.

 The tablets are made with natural ingredients that include xylitol and baking soda, which can help remove stains, whiten teeth, and strengthen enamel.
+You also have your choice of with fluoride or fluoride-free tablets.

 Not sure if toothpaste tablets are right for you?
 Try out a sample size!
 This sample comes with 10 tablets, so you can easily get a feel for how they work.